Dissecting RGB-D Learning for Improved Multi-modal Fusion: Experiments

-While each modality acquires new semantic cues from the other, they do not optimize towards a similar representation.
+\textbf{Complementarity logic: Consistency or Specificity?} While each modality acquires new semantic cues from the other, they do not optimize towards a similar feature.
 Figure~\ref{fig:depth(sep) vs rgb(sep)} and group 1 in Table~\ref{tab:1} demonstrate that cross-modal semantic discrepancy is increased with fusion (from +118.41 to +165.72), despite some consistent highlighting of concepts by both modalities.
-Furthermore, Figure~\ref{fig:Cross-modal CKA} shows a consistent decrease in cross-modal CKA values in each layer after fusion, indicating a drop in cross-modal alignment.
-This suggests that the fusion layer may redistribute the semantic recognition responsibility of the modalities based on their specialties, resulting in significant disturbance in the semantic distribution of each modality.
-Therefore, the multi-modal fusion logic appears to be a hybrid approach with simultaneous cross-modal competition and collaboration.
-Simply minimizing or maximizing their consistency, as done in previous works, may lead to suboptimal results.
+Furthermore, Figure~\ref{fig:Cross-level CKA}(c) shows a consistent decrease in cross-modal CKA values in each layer after fusion, indicating a drop in cross-modal alignment.
+This suggests that \textbf{the fusion layer may redistribute the semantic recognition responsibility of the modalities based on their specialties, resulting in significant disturbance in the semantic distribution of each modality.} \textbf{Therefore, the multi-modal fusion logic appears to be a hybrid approach with simultaneous cross-modal competition and collaboration.} Simply minimizing or maximizing their consistency, as done in previous works, may lead to suboptimal results.